orhnk/RASCII/README.md

 rascii --charset " ░▒▓█" --color ferris.png
 ```

-Note that the given charset is available as a builtin named `ansi`.
+Note that the given charset is available as a builtin named `block`.

 ![RASCII output of Ferris with a custom charset](https://user-images.githubusercontent.com/101834410/204243768-4a15bb21-ba93-4979-bd4f-d8e8b1dc4112.png)